Daisyjosh/CPP_Programming/README.md

 Hello there! 👋
 Welcome to my C++ Programming repository.

-This repo contains all my daily practice programs, notes, and experiments as I learn the C++ language from scratch.
+This repo contains all my practice programs, notes, and experiments as I learn the C++ language from scratch.
 I’m documenting everything I practice — from basic syntax to advanced concepts — to track my progress and help others who are learning too.

 🎯 Goal of This Repository